honglu2875/hironaka/README.md

 ### An interesting metric: $\rho$

+With certain amount of abuse of notations (please forgive me for omitting the dependence on random initial states and sequences of actions), the metric is heuristically described as follows:

 Fix a pair of host and agent.
 Given an integer $n$, we can run a random game for $n$ steps (restart another random game if ended).
 Let $g(n)$ be the number of games that happen during the $n$ steps.
 An important metric that measures the pair of host and agent is the ratio